 New York City Tree Alphabet

-Currently an artist in residence with the New York City Urban Field Station, Holten is creating the NYC Tree Alphabet as a way to increase ecological literacy about climate change, urban conservation, and local engagement with Nature.
+While artist in residence with the New York City Urban Field Station, Holten created the New York City Tree Alphabet as a way to increase ecological literacy about climate change, urban conservation, and local engagement with Nature.

-The project grows from Holten's book About Trees (2015) and her public artwork Tree Museum (2009) which linked trees with community members telling their individual stories and was commissioned by NYC Parks, The Bronx Museum of the Arts and Wave Hill to celebrate the centennial of the Grand Concourse in 2009.
-Ten years later, in 2019, we will plant with the New York City Tree Alphabet.
-Join us!
+The project grew from Holten's book About Trees (2015) and her public artwork Tree Museum (2009) which linked trees with community members telling their individual stories and was commissioned by NYC Parks, The Bronx Museum of the Arts and Wave Hill to celebrate the centennial of the Grand Concourse in 2009.
+Ten years later, in 2019, we will plant trees using the New York City Tree Alphabet to tell stories.

 Katie Holten is the creator of the New York City Tree Alphabet and retains copyright.